CursosAlbertoBasalo/abanca-angular-intro/docs/TASKS.md

 - [x] Use a shared trips list component on the trips page
 - [x] Route for a trip page (`/trips/:id`) bind lazy to TripModule
 - [x] Use a trip details component on the trip page

+## 4. Forms

+- [ ] Create a form for the contact page
+- [ ] Create a form for the register page
+- [ ] Create a form for a new Agency

+> Student tasks:

+- [ ] Create a form for the login page
+- [ ] Create a form for a new Trip